fermyon/developer/content/spin/v2/serverless-ai-hello-world.md

 ### Configuration Your Application

 The `spin.toml` file is the manifest file which tells Spin what events should trigger what components.
-Configure the `[[component]]` section of our application's manifest explicitly naming our model of choice.
+Configure the `[component.hello-world]` section of our application's manifest explicitly naming our model of choice.
 For this example, we specify the `llama2-chat` value for our `ai_models` configuration:

 ```toml
 ai_models = ["llama2-chat"]